 Make sure to allow time for the playground and garden overlooking the River Lee.

 Don’t Miss: Visiting the multi sensory 360 experience charting the development of the former Victorian waterworks in tandem with the development of Cork City.

 #73.
 Fota Wildlife Park, Cork

 See a Kangaroo hop in front of you or get close to a Ring-tailed Lemur!
 Fota Wildlife Park is only 20 mins from Cork and is a great day out for all the family.
 Only 20 mins from Cork city, the Park is a great day out for all the family whether you’re seeking outdoor activities in the summer, holiday camps for kids, or you simply want to take advantage of some sunny weekend weather.

-Don’t Miss: Seeing the new Asian lions which arrive summer 2016.
+Don’t Miss: Seeing the Asian lions.

 #74.
 Toy Soldier Factory, Cork